 The cheapest low-end skate shoes (found at big-box stores like Wal-Mart) and Chuck Taylor knockoffs (also found at big-box stores) usually have a minimal insole — just a foot-shaped piece of flat foam held inside the shoe by very little glue.
 It’s often possible to pull it right out, leaving you with a plausible minimal shoe: a thin, flat rubber sole with zero drop.

-You’ll probably have to cut a piece of fabric in the shape of the insole and install it in place of the foam, or your socks will stick to the glue residue.
+You may have to add a minimal insole or a piece of fabric in place of the foam insole, depending on how much internal stitching and glue is left over.
 And if you can’t pull out the foam, it’s often so cheap that it’ll crush down to nothing in just a few miles of walking.